by-examples/by-examples.github.io/_posts/2014-12-30-bdd-example-red-green-blue.md

 ---
 layout: post
-title: "Symfony/BDD example: red, green, blue"
+title: "Symfony/BDD example 02: red, green, blue"
 excerpt: |
     This is the second example in <strong>Symfony/BDD</strong>
     series.
 It demonstrates how to create simple web pages.